 For the property management and facilities management services in Hong Kong, ISPML, the property management division has established various communication channels to create curated experience for customers such as Bel-Air hotline, mobile apps, electronic mail and website (www.bel-air-hk.com) to enhance two-way communication with residents and their involvement in the community.
-Publications including quarterly Newsletters, FAQ booklet and resident booklet have been compiled to facilitate residents seeking estate information, direct mail is used to ensure residents acquire the latest news and promotions.
+Publications including quarterly Newsletters, FAQ booklet have been compiled to facilitate residents seeking estate information, direct mail is used to ensure residents acquire the latest news and promotions.
 In addition, to commit in our continual improvement of an effective and efficient complaints-handling process, a comprehensive platform is established based on requirements of ISO 10002 & Property Management Services Authority (PMSA) related regulations, to cover all channels of residents' opinions for swift and close follow up.
+The overall customer satisfaction rate in 2022 on estate management is 98.1%.
 In Indonesia, the building management team works with the tenants on the preventive maintenance within the tenants' premise to enhance the safety standard of the building.